 Saint Sophronius saw heresies divide the Church, and was forced as Patriarch to surrender the city of Jerusalem to Saracen, or Muslim, conquerors.
 But his personal example and his writings about other exemplary people continue to be "useful and true."

 Cordoba, Spain in the 850's was also a time and place in which Christians lived under Muslim rule.
-Saint Eulogius of Cordoba, the second chronicler commemorated on this day, was born sometime before 819, and raised in a devout Christian family.
+Saint Eulogius of Cordoba, another chronicler, was born sometime before 819, and raised in a devout Christian family.
 He was sad to see some Christians getting comfortable with their second-class citizenship and becoming increasingly assimilated.
 Then there were others who fearfully concealed or even abandoned their faith in order to "get along" in the dominant culture.

 Saint Eulogius wanted to inspire his fellow Christians to be braver and more faithful.
 He collected and wrote stories of Cordoban Christians who refused to deny or hide their faith and were martyred.
 Among them were priests, government officials, monks and nuns, soldiers, and other believing men and women.
 Saint Eulogius himself was beheaded when the authorities discovered that he was hiding Christians.

-A reading for this day is Proverbs 9: 11, in which God promises the wise that He will add years to their lives.
+In Proverbs 9: 11 we read God's promises to the wise that He will add years to their lives.
 Saints Sophronius and Eulogius knew that those promised years would be granted in a world beyond this one, where peace overcomes the strife they wrote about in their accounts of holy people.